Cheshta-Joshi/qosf_task/README.md

 you cannot use any implementation already designed by the framework <br />

-def multiplier(int:number_1, int ,number_2):
+def multiplier(int:number_1, int ,number_2): <br />
-     “””
+     “”” < br/>
- number_1 : integer positive value that is the first parameter to the multiplier function, number_2 : integer positive value that is the second parameter to the multiplier function.
+ number_1 : integer positive value that is the first parameter to the multiplier function, <br/>
+number_2 : integer positive value that is the second parameter to the multiplier function. <br/>
-Return the positive integer value of the multiplication between number_1 and number_2
+Return the positive integer value of the multiplication between number_1 and number_2 <br />
-     “””
+     “”” <br />

      # use a framework that works with quantum circuits, qiskit, cirq, pennylane, etc.